 Minnesota Statute 151.21 states that if a prescription is given for a medication without indication that the prescription is to be dispensed as communicated, pharmacists will dispense a less expensive generically equivalent drug that is safely interchangeable with the prescribed drug.
 The pharmacist shall disclose the substitution to the purchaser and dispense the generic drug.

-The 2017 Medicaid formulary applies only to members who do not have coverage with another insurance plan such as Medicare Part D.
+The 2018 Medicaid formulary (PDF) applies only to members who do not have coverage with another insurance plan such as Medicare Part D.

 Group numbers: 7000, 7100, 7200, 7800, 7900, 8280, 8380, 9080, 9280, 9380, 9480, 9980